thosgood/this-weeks-finds/markdown/151-200/week174.md

                      <-L.e.R-        <-L.e.RLR-
                                      <-LRL.e.R-

-are obtained by taking our basic tiger stripe operations - the \"merging of two black stripes\", or L.e.R, and the \"appearance of a black stripe\", or i - and drawing some extra black stripes on both sides.
+are obtained by taking our basic tiger stripe operations - the "merging of two black stripes", or L.e.R, and the "appearance of a black stripe", or i - and drawing some extra black stripes on both sides.
-That\'s what those LR\'s are for.
+That's what those LR's are for.
 After all, no tiger is complete without whiskers!

 Okay.
-Now, having understood hom(a,a) in all these ways, let\'s turn to hom(b,b).
+Now, having understood hom(a,a) in all these ways, let's turn to hom(b,b).
 Luckily, this is very similar!
 Here the objects are

-1~b~, RL, RLRL, RLRLRL, \....
+1~b~, RL, RLRL, RLRLRL, ....

 and morphisms are pictures of *orange* stripes on a *black* background: